maastroclinic/pyConTextNLP/README.rst

 -  Danielle Mowery

-MAASTRO fork
+MAASTRO docker-version (maastrodocker/pycontextnlp)
 -------------
-This fork of pyContextNLP adds docker and TCP support, documentation can be found `here </docker/README.md>`
+This fork of pyContextNLP adds docker and TCP support, documentation can be found `here </docker/README.md>`__

 Introduction